jeffbski/feature-u-bookmark-notes/README.md

 # Bookmark Notes

-A simple web app built with [feature-u] using React.js, redux, and redux-logic.
+A simple web app built with [feature-u] using React.js, redux, and [redux-logic].

 It is built to showcase how feature-u helps with feature-based development.